The New Rules of Relationships

 Human beings crave intimacy, need to love and be loved, and function best when they are.
 Yet people have much trouble maintaining relationships.

 It's clear from the many letters I get to my advice column that lots of folks, men and women, have no idea what a healthy relationship even looks like.
-Because I write about these things, and care about the environments children grow in, I feel obligated to say something.
+Because I write about these things, and care about the environments which children grow in, I feel obligated to say something.

 From many sources and many experts over the years, I have culled some basic rules of relationships.
 This is by no means an exhaustive list.
 But it's a necessary list.
 Print the rules out and pin them up on your refrigerator door.
 I won't test you on them—but life will: